Leni Robredo: Foreign policy

-Robredo criticized China for establishing missiles in the South China Sea.
-She says that China must first recognize the Philippines v.
-China arbitral ruling before forging any agreement with the Philippines, a position that contrasts with that of Duterte's more diplomatic approach.
+Robredo criticized China for establishing missiles in the South China Sea.According to Robredo, any relationship with China or other countries would be based on mutual trust, respect and recognition of international laws.
+Therefore, she says that China must first recognize the Philippines v.
+China arbitral ruling before forging any agreement with the Philippines on joint exploration, a position that contrasts with that of Duterte's more diplomatic approach.
 Robredo called for transparency in government-sponsored deals with China.

+According to former senator Antonio Trillanes, Robredo did not intend to hand over former president Rodrigo Duterte to the International Criminal Court if she won the 2022 presidential election.

 Personal life

-Leni was married to Jesse Robredo, whom she met while working at the Bicol River Basin Development Program, from 1987 until his death from a plane crash in 2012.
+Leni Robredo was married to Jesse Robredo, whom she met while working at the Bicol River Basin Development Program, from 1987 until his death from a plane crash in 2012.
 The couple has three daughters: Jessica Marie "Aika" Robredo, Janine Patricia "Tricia" Robredo, and Jillian Therese Robredo.
 Their eldest daughter, Aika, was an executive assistant at the Office of Civil Defense and holds a Master of Public Administration from the Harvard Kennedy School (which Jesse also received from the same school), while their second eldest, Tricia, is a licensed physician and was a UAAP basketball sideline reporter for National University.
 Their youngest, Jillian, graduated with a Bachelor of Arts degree with a double major in economics and mathematics on a scholarship at New York University.

 From May 14, 2017, Robredo has hosted her own public service radio program entitled BISErbisyong LENI, aired on DZXL, until June 26, 2022, after her term end as vice president.

 Robredo is fluent in Filipino, English, and her native Central Bikol.

 Honors and recognition

-On August 1, 2016, Robredo was awarded the Honorary Outstanding Woman Award of the Year 2016 by the Thai government, coinciding with Thailand's Women's Day.
-The recognition was given to Robredo for her work and advocacy on women's empowerment and gender equality.

-On August 23, 2016, Robredo was awarded the Most Influential Filipina Woman of the World award by Filipina Women's Network (FWN), a non-government organization.

-In September 2022, Robredo was named as one of Harvard University's Hauser Leaders for Fall 2022.

-Four universities have conferred Robredo with honorary doctorates: